Sillymoosey/BestSports/README.md

 3. followed all steps of chapter 8 - finished the Checkout and cart.
 4. followed all steps of chapter 9 - added Razor Pages.
 5. followed all steps of chapter 10 - added Blazor Pages.
+6. followed all steps of chapter 11 - added secure login for admin section.

 ## First running page
 This is a picture of the beggining page for the project at its intial startup
 ![FirstBuild](FirstBuild.PNG)